-\pa{It $T$ is an object of $\calC$, we define the sheaf $\OOOO_T$ on $T$ as the subsheaf of $\OOO_T$ consisting of the sections which are non-invertible in every stalk.
-If $T=\T$ is the normalized space of a special formal scheme $\X$ over $k$ which is covered by the formal spectra of normal and admissible special $k$-algebras, then $\OOOO_T$ coincides with the sheaf $\OOOO_\T$ defined earlier.
+\pa{It $T$ is an object of $\calC$, we define the sheaf $\OOOO_T$ on $T$ as the subsheaf of $\OOO_T$ consisting of the sections that are non-invertible in every stalk.
+If $T=\T$ is the normalized space of a special formal scheme $\X$ over $k$ that is covered by the formal spectra of normal and admissible special $k$-algebras, then $\OOOO_T$ coincides with the sheaf $\OOOO_\T$ defined earlier.
 Moreover, in this case the largest ideal of definition of $\X$ coincides with $(\Sp_{\X})^*\OOOO_\T$.
 Indeed, the elements of the largest ideal of definition of $\X$ are precisely the ones that are topologically nilpotent, and this property can be verified by looking at the absolute values at every point. }

-\Pa{Example (continued)}{ We have discussed in \ref{analytic_structure_valuative_tree} a cover of the valuative tree $\T=T_{\Spf(\mathbb C[[X,Y]])}$ by $k((t))$-analytic curves.
-Using Corollary~\ref{dejong_normalized} we now show that there is no global $k((t))$-analytic structure on $\T$.
-To see this, assume that $\T\cong\forg(C)$ for some $k((t))$-analytic space $C$.
-Then the image of $t$ in $\OO_C(C)\cong\OO_\T(\T)$, which by abuse of notation we denote again by $t$, has to be a nowhere vanishing function which is strictly bounded by 1, hence in particular an element of $\OOOO_\T(\T)$.
+\Pa{Example (continued)}{ We have discussed in \ref{analytic_structure_valuative_tree} a cover of the valuative tree $\T=T_{\Spf(\mathbb C[[X,Y]])}$ by $\mathbb C((t))$-analytic curves.
+Using Corollary~\ref{dejong_normalized} we now show that there is no global $\mathbb C((t))$-analytic structure on $\T$.
+To see this, assume that $\T\cong\forg(C)$ for some $\mathbb C((t))$-analytic space $C$, where $k((t))$ is endowed with the $t$-adic absolute value such that $|t|=r$.
+Then the image of $t$ in $\OO_C(C)\cong\OO_\T(\T)$, which by abuse of notation we still denote by $t$, has to be a nowhere vanishing function that is strictly bounded by 1 (because it takes the constant value $r<1$ on $C$), hence in particular an element of $\OOOO_\T(\T)$.